PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/common-labels.md

 ---

 <!-- overview -->
-You can visualize and manage Kubernetes objects with more tools than kubectl and the dashboard.
+You can visualize and manage PlaidCloud objects with more tools than kubectl and the dashboard.
 A common set of labels allows tools to work interoperably, describing objects in a common manner that all tools can understand.